Explore more Quarto functionality and practice implementing it.

 \hfill Aligned right (PDF)

 Want to include equations in your writing?
-Easy. rmarkdown supports LaTeX style equation writing.
+Easy.
+Quarto supports LaTeX style equation writing.
 We won’t go through this in class, but you can find an easy introduction in R Markdown for Scientists.

 Remind yourself about the key code chunk options, see overview here